sheldonhull/sheldonhull.hugo/content/blog/2019-11-04-getting-starting-with-python-for-data-exploration.md

 ---
-date: 2019-11-19T10:51:08-06:00
+date: 2019-11-19T16:51:08.000+00:00
 title: Getting Starting With Python For Data Exploration
 slug: getting-starting-with-python-for-data-exploration
 excerpt: To get started with running python queries with SQL Server is actually pretty easy.
 I waited far too long to tackle this, thinking it was much harder than it turned out to be.
 tags:
 - devops
 - sql-server
 - python
 - tech
 - data-visualization
-draft: true
 toc: true

 ---
 ## Intro

 To get started with running python queries with SQL Server is actually pretty easy.
 I waited far too long to tackle this, thinking it was much harder than it turned out to be.
 Hopefully, this can be a good starting point for you as well.